Level 2 Charger: A Detailed Buying Guide and Top Choices for Your EV

 Charging stations can range from basic setups to more advanced versions boasting features like smart metering, network connectivity, and cellular capability.
 Some may even offer free charging, possibly subsidized by the government or certain establishments, while others charge a fee for their use.

-Level 1 vs. Level 2 vs. Level 3 Chargers
+Comparing Level 1, Level 2, and Level 3 Chargers

 In the world of electric vehicle charging, understanding the difference between Level 1, Level 2, and Level 3 chargers can help you make an informed decision about your home EV charging setup.

-Here’s our quick guide to the key differences between these two types of electric vehicle chargers:
+Here’s our quick guide to the key differences between these three types of electric vehicle chargers:

 Commonly included with your new EV, Level 1 chargers can be conveniently plugged into standard 120-volt AC outlets.
 These chargers, however, offer a slower charging rate, delivering roughly five miles of range per hour of charging.
 This means that fully charging your EV could take anywhere from 8 to 20 hours, depending on your vehicle’s battery capacity.
 Although Level 1 chargers don’t require special installation, their slow charging speed may not be ideal for EV owners with a longer daily commute.